Signed in as:

 filler@godaddy.com

-Last year I was honored to create two replicas of the Pittsburgh City County Building for the office of the Mayor to celebrate the new home of the Pittsburgh Gingerbread House Competition.
+In 2029 I was honored to create two replicas of the Pittsburgh City County Building for the office of the Mayor to celebrate the new home of the Pittsburgh Gingerbread House Competition.
 The version above was created for the Mayor's official office.
 Using original architectural drawings, we tried to make the building as historically and proportionally accurate as possible.
 To create this complex project, we enlisted one of the local high tech companies that thrive in the Pittsburgh region to make it a truly collaborative effort combining both new and traditional techniques.

 The office of the Mayor provided source photos and scans of the original architectural drawings of the building from 1915.